Collaborative Document Editing with Multiple Users and AI Agents: Concept and System Characteristics

 \subsubsection{Creating multiple shared agents}

-Co-writers often take on different roles~\cite{Posner1992howtogether, Lowry2004taxonomy}, motivating support for multiple AI agents with distinct roles.
-Individuals may also have different needs~\cite{LarsenLedet2021dontagree}; multiple agents let them tailor support accordingly.
-At the same time, our design keeps the agents visible and editable to everyone to support their use as \textit{common objects}~\cite{LarsenLedet2020collabwriting}.
+Co-writers often take on different roles~\cite{Posner1992howtogether, Lowry2004taxonomy}, motivating support for multiple agents with distinct roles.
+Multiple agents also let users tailor support according to different needs~\cite{LarsenLedet2021dontagree}.
+Our design keeps agents visible and editable to everyone to support their use as \textit{common objects}~\cite{LarsenLedet2020collabwriting}.